Contact

 Why Use a Database Server?

 The big advantage of the server approach is speed: all the heavy work happens on the same machine that actually holds the data file, so it’s much faster.
-The second advantage is reliability: the database server software is designed to protect the database against crashes and power failures.
+The second advantage is reliability: database server software is designed to protect the database against crashes and power failures.

 Microsoft SQL Server